 Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner (except final night), snacks, water, soft drinks and hot drinks, local wine and beer, local airport transfers, dives (as detailed in the cruises above), 4 experienced English-speaking divemasters per full boat, tanks, weights and weightbelts.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (complete set incl dive computer US$ 175 per week), dive computer, port/park fees - Tubbataha US$ 120 per week, all other cruises US$ 80 per week, Oslob (when visited) US$ 30.
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (complete set incl dive computer US$ 225 per week), dive computer, port/park fees - Tubbataha 7 and 10 nights trip US$ 150, Tubbataha transition trip US$ 210, Visayas 7 nights US$ 100 per week, Visayas 10 nights US$ 125, Oslob (when visited) US$ 30.
+With effect from 1 April 2022, a fuel surcharge will apply to all cruises (7 nights US$ 200, 10 nights US$ 285).
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

-Optional extras: Nitrox fills for enriched air certified divers (7 nights - US$ 100), torch ( US$ 8 per night), 15 liter tanks ( US$ 100 per week), dive insurance, dinner on the final evening of the cruise.
+Optional extras: Nitrox fills for enriched air certified divers (7 nights US$ 100, 10 nights US$ 150), torch ( US$ 8 per night), 15 liter tanks (7 nights US$ 75, 10 nights US$ 120 ), dive insurance, dinner on the final evening of the cruise.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 How to get there: The Philippines Aggressor uses 3 ports: Puerto Princesa: This port is used for cruises to Tubbataha Reefs Natural Park and some transit trips to Cebu.
 The local airport is Puerto Princesa Airport (PPS).
 There are direct flights from Cebu City and Manila, as well as from Hong Kong, Taiwan and South Korea.
 Dumaguete: This port is used for cruises between Cebu City and Dumaguete.
 The local airport is Dumaguete City Sibulan Airport (DGT).
 There are direct flights from Manila and Cebu City.
 Cebu City: This port is used for all other cruises.
 The local airport is Mactan Cebu International Airport (CEB).
 There are direct flights from Manila and some other Filipino cities, as well as from Hong Kong, South Korea, Singapore, Dubai, Taiwan and China.